ruby-analysis/bundler/index.md

 of the bundler developers, they decided not to use bundler itself to manage its own dependencies.

-In your application or gem (unless it's a competing package manager) you won't need to deal with this complexity and should be able to just add `gem 'delfos'` to your Gemfile.
+Unless your code is a bundler competitor you won't need this complexity.
+You can add `gem 'delfos'` to your Gemfile.

-We're currently using delfos locally gem so the path is relative.
+We're currently using delfos locally so the path is relative.

 ```ruby
 $:.unshift File.expand_path("../../../delfos/lib", __FILE__)